CortexIntelligentAutomation/docs/content/en/docs/2025.5/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/bottom-panel/executions-grid.md

 Flows that are `Running` or `Paused` are shown with a green background; flows that have raised an [exception][What is an Exception?] are shown with a red background.

+## Actions

+### Select an Execution

 An [execution][What is an Execution?] may be selected by clicking on its row and can be controlled by action icons at the top right of the Executions Grid.
 Multiple executions can be selected using `Ctrl + Click` or `Shift + Click`.
 Selected executions are indicated with a darker background and the actions available are dependent on the state of the selected executions; greyed-out action icons are not applicable to the selected executions’ state.

-## Actions

 ### Continue the Execution